Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

 Canvas gauge provides highly customizable coloring options for the majority of gauge elements.
 Each color configuration is usually a string value representing the color in one of HEX (#000000-#FFFFFF), RGB (rgb(0, 0, 0)-rgb(255,255,255)) or RGBA (rgba(0,0,0,0)-rgba(255,255,255,1)) formats.
 Some elements supports gradients.
 In this case the color of an element could be configured as color start and color end parts.

  - **colorPlate**: defines background color of the gauge plate.
+ - **colorPlateEnd**: if specified wil use gradient fill for the plate.
  - **colorMajorTicks**: color of the major ticks lines (also applied to stroke if *strokeTicks* option is true).
  - **colorMinorTicks**: color of the minor ticks lines.
  - **colorTitle**: color of the title text.